 TCPA Lawsuits and Statutory Damages

-To avoid such lawsuits, we recommend companies work with a legal expert to navigate TCPA compliance.
+To avoid such lawsuits, we recommend that companies work with a legal expert to navigate TCPA compliance.
 For further lawsuit protection and guidance, Tatango provides a helpful service of professional TCPA plaintiff monitoring.

 Following the TCPA Rules and CTIA Guidelines